IBM-Blockchain-Archive/marbles/tutorial_part1.md

 		return nil, errors.New("Received unknown function invocation")
 	}
 ```
+For example our cc code will detect when the variable `function` is equal to "write" and will call `t.Write()`.

-The SDK we have built will be able to find the names of the functions listed in Invoke().
+The SDK we are using can parse and find the name of the functions listed in this `Invoke()` code.
 It will then give you a dot notation to use them in your Node.js application. ie:

 ```js